If I ever get lost or have to Bug Out in the wilderness, I hope that it will be near a stream, lake, or another water source.

 There are a bunch of tricks you can use to find water sources in nature.
 Here are some of them:

-- Travel parallel to a mountainside: Mountains typically have some streams going down them.
-If you continue to travel parallel to the mountain, you will eventually hit water or even a pond.
+• Travel parallel to a mountainside: Mountains typically have some streams going down them.
+If you continue traveling parallel to the mountain, you will eventually hit water or a pond.

 Do you know any other tricks for finding water in the wild?
 Let us know in the comments section.